Dr Marek Tesar

 - Executive Editor, Journal of Pedagogy (DeGruyter)

-- Special Assistant to the Editor, Educational Philosophy and Theory (Taylor & Francis)
+- Deputy Editor, Educational Philosophy and Theory (Taylor & Francis)

 Book Series Editing